 Water's high heat of vaporization is the other property responsible for its ability to moderate temperature.

 Water's high heat of evaporation is basically the amount of heat energy needed to change a gram of liquid into gas.
 Water also needs a lot of energy in order to break down the hydrogen bonds.
 The evaporation of water off a surface causes a cooling effect.
 Much like among humans—when we get hot, or energy inside our body is breaking chemical bonds, we sweat as a cooling effect.
-In this case, the same process occurs: as the water evaporates off the the surface of the skin, it cools down the surface.
+In this case, the same process occurs: as the water evaporates off the surface of the skin, it cools down the surface.

 4. The Lower Density of Ice

 At cooler temperatures, the hydrogen bonds of water molecules form ice crystals.
-The hydrogen bonds are more stable and will maintain its crystal-like shape.
+The hydrogen bonds are more stable and will maintain their crystal-like shape.
 Ice—the solid form of water—is less dense than water because of the hydrogen bonds being spaced out and being relatively apart.
-The low density is what allows icebergs to float and are the reason that only the top part of lakes are frozen.
+The low density is what allows icebergs to float and is the reason that only the top part of lakes are frozen.

 5. Water's High Polarity